- Why App?

 Students who are 24 years of age or older

 Students who are at least 24 years old are exempt from meeting minimum course requirements and are reviewed on a case by case basis.
-Please contact your Admissions Counselor for more information.
+Please contact your Admission Counselor for more information.

 How to Apply